kinode-dao/kinode-book/src/my_first_app/chapter_2.md

 Every Uqbar process written in Rust will need code that does the same thing as the above.
 The `Address` parameter tells our process what its globally-unique name is.
 (TODO: link to docs)

 Let's fill out the init function with code that will stop it from exiting immediately.
 Here's an infinite loop that will wait for a message and then print it out.
-Note that we are importing a few more things from the process_lib including a println! macro that replaces the standard Rust one.
+Note that you are importing a few more things from the process_lib including a println! macro that replaces the standard Rust one.

 ```rust
 use uqbar_process_lib::{await_message, call_init, println, Address};